Australia men's national soccer team: Naming rights and sponsorship

+Previously, they were known as the "Caltex Socceroos" under the sponsorship of Caltex Australia from 2017 to 2019.
+During the 2018 FIFA World Cup, some of Caltex's service stations were re-branded as "Cahilltex" as a nod to Socceroos player Tim Cahill.

+Football Australia has been sponsored by Qantas as its official airline since 2004.

 Rivalries

+New Zealand

 Australia's longtime rivals are trans-Tasman neighbours New Zealand.
 The two teams' history dates back to 1922, where they first met in both their international debuts.
 The rivalry between the Socceroos and the All Whites (New Zealand) is part of a wider friendly rivalry between the neighbours Australia and New Zealand, which applies not only to sport but to the culture of the two countries.
 The rivalry was intensified when Australia and New Zealand were both members of the OFC, regularly competing in OFC Nations Cup finals and in FIFA World Cup qualifications, where only one team from the OFC progressed to the World Cup.
-Since Australia left the OFC to join the AFC in 2006, competition between the two teams has been less frequent.
-However, the rivalry between the two teams is still strong, with the occasional match receiving much media and public attention.
+Since Australia joined the AFC in 2006, competition between the two teams has been infrequent, with the occasional match still receiving much media and public attention.

+Japan

 After joining the AFC, Australia began to develop a fierce rivalry with fellow Asian powerhouse Japan.
 The rivalry began at the 2006 World Cup, where the two countries were grouped together.
-The rivalry continued with the two countries meeting regularly in various AFC competitions, including the 2011 Asian Cup final and qualification for the 2010, 2014, 2018 and 2022 World Cups.
+The rivalry continued with the two countries meeting regularly in various AFC competitions, including the 2011 Asian Cup final and qualification for the 2010, 2014, 2018, 2022, and 2026 World Cups.

+South Korea

-Another major rival within Asia is South Korea, who Australia came up against in three World Cup qualification campaigns in the 1970s and, since joining the AFC, have met regularly including the victory by Australia in the 2015 Asian Cup final.
+Another major rival within Asia is South Korea, who Australia came up against in three World Cup qualification campaigns in the 1970s and, since joining the AFC, have met regularly, including the 2015 Asian Cup final.

+Uruguay

+A rivalry exists with Uruguay since their first meeting on the eve of the 1974 FIFA World Cup.
+Both nations have faced each other in consecutive World Cup play-offs in 2001 and 2005 with each nation winning a playoff final each to progress through to the World Cup.
+Australia and Uruguay also faced off in the 1997 Confederations Cup in Saudi Arabia, with Australia progressing through to the final against Brazil via a golden goal winner from Harry Kewell.